KaEerola/IceLime/README.md

 # Coverage

-Majority of the tests we have made are robot tests, but for the unittests coverage report can be found in Codecov: here is the link to the coverage report: https://app.codecov.io/gh/KaEerola/IceLime
+Majority of the tests we have made are robot tests, but for the unittests coverage report can be found in Codecov. https://app.codecov.io/gh/KaEerola/IceLime

 # Definition of Done